Are you trying to drive traffic to your artist website, and keep finding the results from your efforts less than desirable?

-When you have gone through that start reading more information from Yoast and JM Internet Group.
+When you have gone through Moz’s article, start reading more information from Yoast and JM Internet Group.

-Bookmark these sites, you will be visiting them on a regular basis.
+Bookmark these sites.
+You will be visiting them regularly.

 Like Jason says, “You do not need to be an SEO expert, you just need to know more than your competition.”

-To learn easy to understand, usable tactics I recommend you getting SEO Fitness Workbook: 2017 Edition: The Seven Steps to Search Engine Optimization Success on Google.
+To learn easy to understand, usable tactics, I recommend getting SEO Fitness Workbook: 2017 Edition: The Seven Steps to Search Engine Optimization Success on Google.

 Month 2 – SEO Tools

-Once you have learned some of the basics about SEO, you will want to grab some SEO tools to help you to maximize your efforts.
+Once you have learned some of the SEO basics, you will want to grab some SEO tools to help you maximize your efforts.